thibaut-neoledge/azure-docs.fr-fr/includes/virtual-machines-common-classic-manage-extensions.md

         CompanyName                 :

-###Interface de ligne de commande Azure (Azure CLI)
+###<a name="azure-command-line-interface-(azure-cli)"></a>Azure Command Line Interface (Azure CLI)

-Certaines extensions ont leurs propres commandes Azure CLI (par exemple, l'extension de machine virtuelle Docker), ce qui peut faciliter leur configuration.
-Mais les commandes suivantes fonctionnent pour toutes les extensions de machines virtuelles.
+Some extensions have Azure CLI commands that are specific to them (the Docker VM Extension is one example), which may make their configuration easier; but the following commands work for all VM extensions.

-La commande **azure vm extension list** permet d’obtenir des informations sur les extensions disponibles et l’option **–-json** permet d’afficher toutes les informations disponibles sur une ou plusieurs extensions.
-Si vous n’utilisez pas de nom d’extension, la commande renvoie une description JSON de toutes les extensions disponibles.
+You can use the **azure vm extension list** command to obtain information about available extensions, and use the **–-json** option to display all available information about one or more extensions.
+If you do not use an extension name, the command returns a JSON description of all available extensions.

-Ainsi, l’exemple de code suivant montre comment répertorier les informations relatives à l’extension **IaaSDiagnostics** à l’aide de la commande Azure CLI **azure vm extension list** et utilise l’option **–-json** pour renvoyer des informations complètes.
+For example, the following code example shows how to list the information for the **IaaSDiagnostics** extension using the Azure CLI **azure vm extension list** command and uses the **–-json** option to return complete information.

     $ azure vm extension list -n IaaSDiagnostics --json